NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 The dimensional inspection report must include the specification number, specified requirements, and the inspection/test results.
 A simple statement that the material meets the requirements is not acceptable.
 Each report must be traceable to the supplier’s material, through lot/heat/coil/batch numbers or equivalent and must be signed by the organization that performed the testing.
 For any requirements that the supplier does not have the equipment to inspect or test, the supplier may obtain reports from their sub-supplier or other test agency.

 When requested, the supplier must provide a material certification/test report.
 This report must include the specification number, specified material and/or physical requirements, and the inspection/test results.
 A simple statement that the material meets the requirements is not acceptable.
-Each report must be traceable to the supplier’s material and must be signed by the organization that performed the testing.
+Each report must be traceable to the supplier’s material and must be signed by the organization that performed the testing

-A process flow chart describing the manufacturing process is required for key parts.
+A process flow chart describing the manufacturing process is required for key parts

 When requested, the supplier must perform a Process Failure Modes and Effects Analysis (PFMEA), and submit it for approval.
 For parts and assemblies that are designed by the supplier, the supplier should also perform a Design Failure Modes and Effects Analysis.
 The PFMEA considers all reasonably foreseeable potential failure modes of each process.
 Based on the potential seriousness and likelihood of the problem, the supplier develops manufacturing controls.
 The PFMEA should be a living document, and should be updated when process changes occur, or when defective material is produced.
 PFMEA methods and examples can be found in Potential Failure Mode and Effects Analysis published by AIAG.

 When requested, the supplier must develop a control plan, and submit it for approval.
 The control plan and is a detailed description of the supplier’s proposed processing steps required to produce the part, and the controls that are put into place to control the quality at each step.
 The control plan must include all in-house processing, external processing, inspection, packaging, and shipping.
 Suppliers may use their own format.
-Measuring devices and fixtures designed and built to check Herrmans parts must be identified with a gage number and drawing, and must be listed on the control plan.
+Measuring devices and fixtures designed and built to check Nordic Lights parts must be identified with a gage number and drawing and must be listed on the control plan.

 As applicable, Material Safety Data Sheets (MSDS), REACH and RoHS information must be provided during First Article process.

-The supplier must adequately plan for packaging of material shipped to Herrmans.
+The supplier must adequately plan for packaging of material shipped to Nordic Lights.
 The supplier will provide a documented packaging plan including container size, number of parts per container, packaging configuration, etc. Packaging will be designed to provide protection from any damage that may occur.
 For static sensitive components, ESD packaging shall be provided.
 Packaging, labeling, and shipping materials must comply with the requirements of common carriers to secure the least transportation costs.

 The supplier must plan for traceability of components.
 The supplier will provide a written plan specifying how components will be marked with serial or lot numbers and date codes if required, or how containers will be identified with lot numbers or date codes if component marking is not required.
 The plan will also include sizes of lots or batches.
 Where possible, batch sizes should be minimized to aid in containment should quality problems be found.

-Herrmans suppliers are required to control all manufacturing processes in accordance with the control plan, which is approved during part qualification.
+Nordic Lights suppliers are required to control all manufacturing processes in accordance with the control plan, which is approved during part qualification.